-Considering the above, your experience as a psychologist, the topics of some of your research as well as your extensive expertise studying the negative impact divorce and separation from either parent have on children we would like to inform you of one of the most recent events that have taken place in Luxembourg.
+Considering the above, the position you hold and your extensive experience we would like to inform you of one of the most recent events that have taken place in Luxembourg.

 A Decree (Règlement grand-ducal) adopted on 18 March 2020 established restrictive measures as part of the action against the coronavirus pandemic (Mémorial A165).
 On 20 March 2020 a new Règlement grand-ducal was adopted amending the Règlement grand-ducal of 18 March.
-The new Règlement grand-ducal explicitly allows circulation in order to fulfil legal obligations relating to children custody, visitation rights and alternate residence (résidences alternées) as those rights have been established by virtue of agreement between the parties (parents) or by Court judgment
+The new Règlement grand-ducal explicitly allows circulation in order to fulfil legal obligations relating to children custody, visitation rights and alternate residence (résidences alternées) as those rights have been established by virtue of agreement between the parties (parents) or by Court judgment.